The game of silence

 538 | |a Compact disc. | ||

-650 | 0 | |a Children's stories|v Juvenile sound recordings. | |
+650 | 0 | |a Children's stories |v Juvenile sound recordings. |0 http://id.loc.gov/authorities/subjects/sh2008100527 | |

-650 | 0 | |a Ojibwa Indians|v Fiction|v Juvenile sound recordings. | |
+650 | 7 | |a Ojibwe |v Fiction |v Juvenile sound recordings. |2 indig | |

-650 | 0 | |a Indians of North America|z Superior, Lake, Region|v Fiction|v Juvenile sound recordings. | |
+650 | 7 | |a Indigenous peoples |z North America |z Superior, Lake, Region |v Fiction |v Juvenile sound recordings. |2 indig | |

-650 | 1 | |a Ojibwa Indians|v Fiction. | |
+650 | 0 | |a Ojibwa Indians |v Juvenile fiction. |0 http://id.loc.gov/authorities/subjects/sh2008108599 | |

-650 | 1 | |a Indians of North America|z Superior, Lake, Region|v Fiction. | |
+650 | 0 | |a Indians of North America |z Superior, Lake, Region |v Juvenile fiction. | |

-651 | 0 | |a Superior, Lake|x History|y 19th century|v Fiction|v Juvenile sound recordings. | |
+651 | 0 | |a Superior, Lake |x History |y 19th century |v Fiction |v Juvenile sound recordings. | |

-651 | 1 | |a Superior, Lake|v Fiction. | |
+651 | 0 | |a Superior, Lake |v Juvenile fiction. | |

-690 | |a Native Americans|v Fiction|v Juvenile sound recordings |2 local. | ||
+690 | |a Native Americans |v Fiction |v Juvenile sound recordings |2 local. | ||

-700 | 1 | |a Fields, Anna,|d 1965-2006,|e narrator | |
+700 | 1 | |a Fields, Anna, |d 1965-2006, |e narrator. |0 http://id.loc.gov/authorities/names/no96052808 | |

 907 | |a .b13241941 | ||